 To prevent theft, register your bike with the BUPD.
-And please wear a helmet when riding.
+And wear a helmet when riding.
 For more tips and rules of the road, visit BU Bike Safety.
-And if you’re looking to meet some like-minded riders, check out BU Bikes, the university’s student run bike club.
+And if you’re looking to meet some like-minded riders, check out some of the local cycling organizations and join a community ride.

-University bicyclists also have the unique opportunity to bike to work or class using two major Bike Paths.
+University bicyclists also have the unique opportunity to bike to work or class using two major bike paths.
 One is the Dr. Paul Dudley White Bike Path (17 miles) and the Fenway Bike Path, allowing employees and students a viable commute option from adjacent cities, towns, and Boston neighborhoods.
-Download a full list of bike-friendly paths and routes here.
+Find the best route for you or download a full list of bike-friendly paths and routes here.